 I Did Not Give Up

 When I chose adoption for my birth son, the last thing I did was give up.
-My decision was made at the end of pregnancy.
+My decision was made at the end of my pregnancy.
 I did not choose adoption in the beginning not because I did not believe in adoption, but because I was afraid to think about it.
 I did not want to think about whether I was strong enough to make such a decision.
 I was afraid of living without him.
 I was afraid that I did not have the courage to put his needs above my own.
 I knew that he deserved a mother and a father from the beginning.
 I knew that he deserved a chance at life from the beginning.
 I knew all these things, but I was still afraid to think about adoption.
 I was afraid because I knew it was the right answer.
 I spent many nights with a tear-stained pillow resting under my head.
 I spent countless hours on my knees in prayer asking for guidance.
 When I finally chose adoption, I was not giving up.
 I was finally at a place where I was strong enough to make the right decision for my baby.

 I Am Not a Failure